datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 Load the ggplot2 package with the library() command

 `@hint`
 library(ggplot2) is all you need.
-In fact, it is already there!
-Just hit "Submit Answer"
+Just type it in the SCRIPT.R window and hit "Submit Answer"

 `@sample_code`